Skip to main content

 Building network using NAT instances in multi-availability zones

-Basic information
+basic information

-• Estimated time: 40 minutes
+• Estimated time required: 40 minutes

-• Recommended Operating system: MacOS, Ubuntu
+• Recommended operating systems: MacOS, Ubuntu

 • Region: kr-central-2